mariopinkster/splitify/README.md

 	mvn clean package

-Maven is set up to create a "fat" jar, meaning that it will inculde all the necessary Java libraries in the artifact.
+The pom is set up to create a "fat" jar, meaning that it will include all the necessary Java libraries in the artifact.

 Note: the utility was developed using Java 8.
 It also compiles and runs in Java 11.

 #### How do I run it?